ROCm/rocm-install-on-linux/docs/how-to/amdgpu-install.rst

 To install use cases specific to your requirements, use the installer amdgpu-install as follows:

-- To install a single use case add it with the --usecase option:
+- To install a single use case add it with the :code:`--usecase` option:

   .. code-block:: bash